Statio (Roman)

-An ancient Roman statio (Latin for "position" or "location", pl. stationes) was a stopping place on a Roman road, for travellers looking for shelter for the night and a change of horses.
-The statio was sometimes a town or city with suitable accommodation such as inns, and sometimes a dedicated building between larger settlements.
+An ancient Roman statio (Latin for "position" or "location", pl. stationes) was a stopping place on a Roman road for travellers looking for shelter for the night and a change of horses.
+The name of the statio was sometimes a town or city with suitable accommodation, such as inns, and sometimes a dedicated building between larger settlements.
 They often included thermal baths in the facilities.

 They are often referred to in English as a waystation or poststation.

-They were sometimes identical to, or complementary to, Mansiones, maintained by the central government for those on official business whilst travelling.
+They were sometimes identical to, or complementary to, mansiones, maintained by the central government for those on official business whilst travelling.

-Stationes are mostly known though the famous Antonine Itinerary, a register of stationes and their distances along various roads of the Roman Empire, seemingly based on official documents, possibly from a survey carried out under Augustus.
+Stationes are mostly known through the famous Antonine Itinerary, a register of stationes and their distances along various roads of the Roman Empire, seemingly based on official documents, possibly from a survey carried out under Augustus.